Quebec -> Personal tax credits -> Experienced worker tax credit

 Example of calculation for a 65 year old for the taxation year 2016, when income testing begins:

-(1) The reduction threshold used is the threshold for calculating the tax credit for a person living alone, for age and for retirement income.
+(3) The reduction threshold used is the threshold for calculating the tax credit for a person living alone, for age and for retirement income.
 The above threshold of $33,505 is the 2016 amount, which is indexed annually.
+However, the reduction does not apply if you were born before January 1, 1951, and the amount of your tax credit is $601.60 or less.

 The rate used for the year to calculate the deduction for workers is 6%, or .06.
 This rate is used to calculate the factor of 94%, which is equal to 1 - .06, or 0.94.